 Choose the Camp Location Nearest You:

-August 26-30, 2013 at Millersylvania State Park in association with Wolf Haven, Int’l with transportation from Centralia, Olympia, JBLM, Tacoma & Puyallup.
+August 25-29, 2014 at Millersylvania State Park in association with Wolf Haven, International with transportation from Centralia, Olympia, JBLM, Tacoma, Puyallup & South Hill.

 Cost & Registration:

-2013 Summer Day Camps for ages 5-12 are $280 if you register by June 5th, and $290 if you complete registration at least one week prior to your camp start date, and $300 thereafter if space remains available.
-To reserve your spot and lock in the early registration price, click on the link above for the camp location nearest you, and make a $75 deposit (plus optional $10 deposit to reserve space in one of our pickup/dropoff vans) or call us at 253-604-4681 with a credit card.
-Your balance will be due on the first day of camp.
+Summer Day Camps for ages 5-12 are $295 if you complete registration at least one week prior to your camp start date, and $300 thereafter if space remains available.
+To reserve your spot and lock in the early registration price, make a $75 deposit (plus optional $25 deposit to reserve space in one of our pickup/dropoff vans) using one of the methods below.
+Your balance will be due by the first day of camp.

-You can also receive cumulative discounts of $20 for successfully referring other families who register campers this summer, $20 per additional child in your family you register for camp, and $20 per additional camp week (adding an overnight camp week, for instance, or taking the vanpool to the Olympia day camp after attending camp in Puyallup, etc).
-The only additional expenses you may incur for camp are that you will need to pack a lunch, and all campers need health insurance.
-Also, see your camp location page for van transportation options.
+You can also receive cumulative discounts of $10 for successfully referring other families who register campers this summer, $10 per additional child in your family you register for camp, and $10 per additional camp week (adding an overnight camp week, for instance).
+The only additional expenses you may incur for camp are that you will need to pack a lunch, add van transportation if desired, and of course all campers need health insurance.

 Not ready to register yet?